 How can you differentiate yourself?

-- Very Short List invites new editors daily in order to curate the newsletter and bring new points of view.
+- Some mailing lists invite new editors daily in order to curate the newsletter and bring new points of view.

 - Think Clearly is sent in a refreshing format as its actually hand written.

 Most newsletters are text-based, could you embrace multiple multimedia formats such as pictures and videos?
 How can you keep it new and fresh?
 If you need help with video, see my how to make a vlog guide.

 Always focus on quality as your product is everything